Bertha Welby: Career

 "Women in the past have been martyrs to their clothing, but I think the time is coming, and very soon, when we shall no longer be handicapped in life and rendered less happy and useful than we might be by our dress.
 A number of active women of New York have formed what we call the "Rainy Day Club," whose one purpose is to bring about the adoption of a convenient street-skirt for rainy days.
 We are not cranks.
 We believe very heartily in prettiness, and every one of us wants to be just as stylishly and becomingly and attractively attired as possible, but we believe in health and comfort and convenience, too.
 We haven't put our theory into practice yet, but intend to in the fall, when we have pledged ourselves to wear out-of-doors, and particularly on rainy days, a skirt which will be several inches shorter than the one now worn.
 The length will be to some extent a matter of individual taste, but personally I prefer one about five inches from the ground, with shoes whose tops are two inches higher than those usually worn.
-This would render leggins, which I don't like, unnecessary.
+This would render leggins [sic], which I don't like, unnecessary.
 The costume will attract very little attention.
 Even now ladies are not infrequently seen wearing their short bicycle skirts when their wheels are at home.
-The bicycle has paved the way for the short skirt for general wear.
+The bicycle has paved the way for the short skirt for general wear."

 Personal life

 On April 24, 1867, in Manhattan, she married Alexander Kelsey Cutler (1839–1881).

 Welby attended St. Francis Xavier's Church, New York.

-Bertha Welby died in New York City, February 22, 1917.
+She died in New York City, February 22, 1917.